pangeo-forge/pangeo-forge-gcs-bakery/README.md

 You will need:
 ### GCP Buckets
 - A bucket for the terraform state, whose name is updated in `terraform/providers.tf`
+  - You can create this by using the instructions here https://cloud.google.com/storage/docs/creating-buckets
 ### Tooling
 - Terraform
   - https://learn.hashicorp.com/tutorials/terraform/install-cli